salcedoe/MtMdocs/docs/matlabBasics/Numeric.md

     A variable with just a single value (numeric or otherwise) is commonly referred to as a **SCALAR**.
 (1)

 1. **Technical Annoyance**.
 Technically, all MATLAB variables are matrices.
-So, even though our new variable with the value 5 in it can be called a scalar, it is stored in MATLAB as 2D matrix.
+So, even though our new variable can be called a scalar, it is stored in MATLAB as a 2D matrix.

 If you double-click on *`ans`* in the workspace, you will open up a new window called the **Variable Editor**.